-----------WORK IN PROGRESS------WORK IN PROGRESS------

 VR-technology is known for creating a strong sense of presence for the users in virtual reality experiences (…).
 The feeling of presence also in non-fiction VR-experiences have amongst other aspects prompted the well known notion of VR as an “empathy machine” that say something about how VR as a medium of communication have a potential power that goes beyond former media viewing situations like watching the news on a screen.
 The feeling of presence seperates this medium from others and challenges debate on what producers of media content for VR-experiences should consider in the production process.
 This production process opens up for new possibilities of storytelling but also new challenges.

 When approaching a discussion of storytelling ethics concerned with the experience of VR-mediaproduction it has been important for us in this study to to make a clear statement about our understanding of what type of human experience a VR-experience is at this point in time.
-The differrent views about how impactful, convincing or overwhelming the immersive VR-experience is will stear us in different directions on how to understand an ethical discussion.
-As a way to describe the different perspectives one might say that we are discussing wether a VR-experience makes us lose the distinction between what is real and what is virtual.
-A world of VR-experiences that will blur in society of what is real and what is virtual very different measures is needed in comparison to viewing VR-experiences as just a new extension to former audio visual screen technology (Janet H. Murray 2020).
+The differrent views about how impactful, convincing or overwhelming a immersive VR-experience is will stear us in different directions on how to understand an ethical discussion.
+As a way to describe the different perspectives one might say that we are discussing wether or not a VR-experience makes us lose the distinction between what is real and what is virtual.
+A world of VR-experiences that will almost physically blur the lines of what is real and what is virtual will need very different measures in society in comparison to viewing VR-experiences as mostly a new extension to former audio visual screen technology.
+Nuancing this picture is important for the further discussion whwere still most of the current VR- experinces is still involving a user concious of the real world (Janet H. Murray 2020).
 As a way to move from traditional media formats of film and print the project is funded in a viewing of VR-experiences as a new arena for multiple types of experiences, not only the fully immersive, realistic real world simulations.
-We address the discussion about ethics and VR-technology in storytelling based on this as being just another medium of representation, possibly with a higher degree of emotional impact based on the feeling of presence in the VR-environment
+We address the discussion about ethics and VR-technology in storytelling based on VR-experiences as a spectrum of various types of experiences that often might fit into the category of beeing a medium of representation.
+Still the feeling of presence in every VR experience will have to be taken seriously as a clear distinction from previous screen based mediums, also affecting the issues concerning ethics.

 --------------------